-Every Pokeball counts in Pokemon Go – so you’ll want to master throwing Curveballs and getting the Excellent Throw, Great Throw and Nice Throw bonuses – it all helps you to catch Pokemon more easily.
+Make every Pokeball count in Pokemon Go by mastering the art of throwing Curveballs and getting the Excellent Throw, Great Throw and Nice Throw bonuses.

-While you don’t hear it said all that much these days, the official slogan of Pokemon is still ‘Gotta Catch ‘Em All’.
-They can take it out of the anime theme tune all they like – as far as we’re concerned the goal is still to become a master by catching ’em all – and in Pokemon Go, the best way to do this is with Curveball Pokeball Throws and Excellent Throws.
+Perfecting the technique of special throws is a fantastic way to make catching Pokemon easier, and while you don't hear it said all that much these days, the official slogan of Pokemon is still 'Gotta Catch 'Em All'.
+They can take it out of the anime theme tune all they like - but as far as we're concerned the goal is still to become a master by catching 'em all - and in Pokemon Go, the best way to do this is with Curveball Pokeball Throws and Excellent Throws.

 If you can't manage an Excellent Throw every time (it's hard!), y'know, Nice throws or Great Throws will do.
 On this page, we're going to explain those mechanics and how they help you to catch those more stubborn wild Pokemon.